 They have learnt how to use email to re-activate their old patients and increase new ones.
 They are also correctly using email marketing to brand themselves as an authority in their neighbourhood.

 There are some that truly understand how to build their email list in order to grow their business.
-Their emails include a huge dose of personality and large measure of great content to entertain and educate their subscribers.
+Their emails include a huge dose of personality and a large measure of great content to entertain and educate their subscribers.

-Consequently they see an increase in new patients, with existing ones returning for health check ups or because they are suffering from a new complaint.
+Consequently, they see an increase in new patients, with existing ones returning for health check-ups or because they are suffering from a new complaint.
 These are the dentists that take the time to work out strategies to ensure they own a responsive email list.

 Here’s the truth, as soon as you start to add some personality to your emails and write as if you are talking to a friend, magical things start to happen!